 Our Story

-Goosebay Sawmill & Lumber, Inc. is a family owned and operated New Hampshire corporation that has been in business over 35 years.
-We supply cabinetmakers, contractors, artisans, part-time woodworkers and hobbyists.
+Goosebay Sawmill & Lumber, Inc. is a New Hampshire family owned and operated supplier of local and exotic lumber to cabinetmakers, contractors, artisans, woodworkers, and hobbyists.

 We also saw Bird’s Eye and Curly Maple into dimensional lumber.
 Bird’s Eye logs are much less plentiful than curly logs.
 We always have 4/4 lumber on hand.
 When suitable logs are available we saw thicknesses up to 12/4 or 16/4 and dry it in our kilns.